uilab-kaist/coe491-ai-and-society-spring-2024/README.md

 * You will be asked to state how you are assisted by LLM at the end of the semester to evolve in future courses.

 ## Evaluation (Subject to Change)
+The final grade of this course is provided as S/U, and the cut-off point of S grade will be announced soon.
 1. Attendance and participation 10%
 2. Group discussion write-ups 20%
 3. Peer reviews 10%